lucid-logic/cross_country/Readme.md

 At the end of the race stop the timers on both phones and share the records via email.

-## Entering data into the spreadsheest
+## Entering data into the spreadsheet

 Paste the wave time data (From phone B) into the Waves worksheet (you may need to shift the rows down a row so 0 is 0:00:00) Confirm the Wave Adjust at the top of each age group worksheet is correct.